Churches in our Parish

-Glendonbrook Road, Glendonbrook.
+Glendonbrook Road, Glendon Brook.
 Holds approximately 70 people.
-The first Catholic Church at Glendon Brook was a small timber slab building on the banks of Webbers Creek, probably built around 1870.
-It served the local community until 6 October 1889 when St Paul’s Church was opened.
-It is situated 23 km from Singleton on the road to Gresford.
-Now 125 years old, it has formerly been part of Branxton, Singleton and Gresford parishes, and returned to St Patrick’s Parish Singleton in 2003.
+The first Catholic Church at Glendon Brook was a small timber slab building on the banks of Webbers Creek, probably built around 1870, serving the local community until 6 October 1889 when St Paul’s Church opened.
+Now 131 years old, it has formerly been part of Branxton, Singleton and Gresford parishes, and returned to St Patrick’s Parish Singleton in 2003.

 Wollombi Street, Broke.
 Holds approximately 70 people.
 The Church of The Immaculate Conception was completed in 1904, and Consecrated by Bishop Murray.
 It replaced an earlier wooden building, which was demolished for the “new” church.

 49 Branxton Street, Greta.
 Holds approximately 250 people.
 St Catherine’s Church was blessed and opened by Bishop John Toohey on Sunday 1st April 1962.